Timnitt/Superstore-Analysis/README.md

 **Power BI dashboard**
 1. Open `dashboard/Sales_dashboard.pbix` in Power BI Desktop
-2. Update the data source connection to point to your MySQL instance (or load the CSV directly)
+2. Update the data source connection to point to your MSSQL instance (or load the CSV directly)
 3. Refresh the data model

 ---